Are you still using skin products with microbeads? Stop.

 Illinois has banned the sale of products with microbeads and other states are in various stages of passing legislation prohibiting them.
 To determine which of your daily products contain microbeads, check the ingredients list on the packaging.
 Keep an eye out for ingredients like polyethylene, polypropylene, tereflalato polyethylene, polymethyl methacrylate and nylon.
 "If you find words like these, you might be using plastics to clean your body or face," says Hipolito.

 Fortunately, it's easy to make alternatives.
-Here are some ideas to replace microbead products with more sustainable ingredients.
+In the video above and the recipes below, you'll find plenty of easy DIY ways to replace microbead products with more sustainable ingredients.

 Seeds, nuts and shells